Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the middle of the cemetery are two large reliefs, recreating the process of Vietnamese volunteer soldiers and experts fighting side by side with Lao ethnic people and Pathet soldiers against the common enemy, gaining independence and freedom for the two countries.

-The close-knit, loyal, and willing-to-sacrifice sentiments of the martyrs were expressed by Professor Phan Ngoc through a 408-word poem engraved on a stone stele in the cemetery in two languages: Vietnamese and Lao: “ In dark times, the two countries of Vietnam and Laos, the yoke of slavery and exile; the Party enlightened a land of Indochina, the path to salvation was clearly outlined/ Blood mixed with blood, the Plain of Jars, Xieng Khouang, Tha Khet, we sacrificed together with our friends/ Bones mixed with bones, Attopo, Kham Muon, Vientiane, our friends died together with us/ That solidarity is as vast as the Mekong River, this loyalty is as strong as the Truong Son range… ”.
+The close-knit, loyal, and willing-to-sacrifice sentiments of the martyrs were expressed by Professor Phan Ngoc through a 408-word poem engraved on a stone stele in the cemetery in both Vietnamese and Lao languages: “ In dark times, the two countries of Vietnam and Laos, under the yoke of slavery and exile; the Party illuminated a land of Indochina, clearly drawing the path to salvation/ Blood mixed with blood, the Plain of Jars, Xieng Khouang, Tha Khet, we sacrificed together with you/ Bones mixed with bones, Attopo, Khammouane, Vientiane, you and I were determined to die/ That solidarity is as vast as the Mekong River, this loyalty is as strong as the Truong Son range… ”.

 Nghĩa trang an táng gần 11.000 liệt sỹ mang tên 2 nước Việt Nam - Lào - 3